How to Get Rid of Vomit and Vomit Smell From Your Car

 Step 7: Clean the baking soda up with the vacuum cleaner.
 A powerful shop vacuum or wet/dry vacuum will work best.
 Use your household vacuum, if necessary, but empty the dust catcher or change the dust bag first so that it will work more efficiently.

-Step 8: Repeat steps 6 and 7, if you can still smell the vomit.
+Step 8: If you can still smell the vomit, repeat steps 6 and 7.

 Vomit can linger, so eliminate residual odor